Ohtani is AL starting pitcher, bats leadoff in All-Star Game - News Break

 Ohtani was elected to start at DH by fans and was voted to the AL pitching staff by fellow players.
 He’s hitting .279 with 70 RBIs, trailing only Toronto’s Vladimir Guerrero Jr. (73) and Boston’s Rafael Devers (72).

 On the mound, Ohtani has struck out 87 and walked 35 in 67 innings.
-His fastball averages 93.8 mph, essentially the same as the 93.7 mph exit velocity of balls off his bat.
+His fastball averages 93.8 mph, essentially the same as the 93.7 mph exit velocity of balls off his bat, tops among qualified major league batters.

 Ohtani is the most accomplished two-way player since Babe Ruth, who last pitched regularly in 1919.
 Fans were to see him in action starting Monday night in the Home Run Derby.